NightDreamss/caricom-demo/README.md

 yarn dev
 ```

+6. Setup backend below

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+7. Once backend is setup then open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 # Back end -